CancerRxGene/gdsctools/doc/source/glossary.rst

         genetic mutations responsible for cancer, using genome sequencing and bioinformatics.
 See  `TCGA homepage <http://cancergenome.nih.gov/>`_

+    MEDIA
+        A factor used in the regression analysis.
+Stands for Growth MEDIA.
+        MEDIA_FACTOR ir one of the possible column filled in Genomic Feature.

     COSMIC
         COSMIC is a global resource for
         information on somatic mutations in human cancer, combining curation of